-Get your remote lab running and delivering insights today!
+Get your remote lab running and delivering UX insights today!

 UserZoom’s remote usability testing solution, Validately is a quick and simple way to start listening to your users in moderated or unmoderated interviews.

-You can can also collaborate with stakeholders, automate scheduling, curate reports – and all completely remote, so you can iterate from anywhere in the world and continue making great digital experiences.
+You can also collaborate with stakeholders, automate scheduling, curate reports – all completely remote, so you can iterate from anywhere in the world and continue making great digital experiences.